 Soccer drills to improve comfort on the ball

 The best way to improve fast at this is have the players partner up and pass using 2 touches.
 This means they have to trap the ball and then pass the ball.
-Now there are so many ways for this to happen!
-They can trap with the left and pass with the right, which is one of my favorites.
+Now there are so many ways for this to happen, which you can adapt.
+You can trap with the left foot and pass with the right, which is one of my favorites.
 For this to happen smooth the players need to take 3 steps between their trap and pass.
+There are videos that I have seen where the players don’t take the 3 steps.
+To me if you’re not taking the 3 steps between touches, then you are forming bad habits just trapping with one foot and immediately passing with the other.
+The 3 steps or more allow you to get a long pass or short pass, while not taking the steps will only allow a short pass.

 Redirecting your pass to relieve pressure

 In soccer we can’t keep passing the ball in the same direction from where it came can we?
 We sometimes and often times have to redirect the pass, so that we can relieve the pressure.
 Redirecting where the ball come from is more difficult because the player has to turn their body and then find who is open.
-So what you want to do is be able to look smooth in the transition, not panicked or clumsy.
+What you want to do is be able to look smooth in the transition, not panicked or clumsy.
+If you can open up your body while the ball is traveling to you, it allows to already be facing where you want to pass next.

 Advanced soccer drills to improve comfort on the ball